 My name is Elizabeth Hills and welcome to my site.
-I am a qualified integrative counsellor and a registered member (083879) of the British Association for Counselling and Psychotherapy (BACP), trained in transpersonal and Carl Rogers’ Person Centred theories.
-My unique selling point is incorporating Psychological Astrology in my client work.
+I am a qualified person centred counsellor and a registered member (083879) of the British Association for Counselling and Psychotherapy (BACP).
 I support general life issues and specialise in: anxiety, trauma, cancer, bereavement and spiritual emergence.
 Mindfulness is becoming prevalent in client work; helping clients to be in the moment.
 We tend to either live in the past or project onto the future and if we are to bring about any change, we need to start with the now.
 I practise Qi Gong and clients seem to benefit from physical exercises to focus the mind and to breathe into the body.

 I am based near Halesworth in North Suffolk, East Anglia offering short or longer term affordable counselling, either face to face, telephone or via Skype.
 Please contact me via my contact form to set up an appointment or for any questions you may have.

-I work as a full time astrologer and integrative counsellor for: the Big C cancer charity (at the James Paget Hospital, Gorleston); Petals charity (Pregnancy Expectations and Trauma and Loss Society, at Ipswich Hospital) and in private practice.
+I work as a full time counsellor for: the Big C cancer charity (at the James Paget Hospital, Gorleston); Petals charity (Pregnancy Expectations and Trauma and Loss Society, at Ipswich Hospital) and in private practice.
+Previously I worked in the Defence and Aerospace industry for 15 years, including a period of commissioned service with the Royal Air Force.
+I understand the pressures of working in fast paced, demanding environments, whilst striving to maintain a work-life balance constantly juggling various commitments and responsibilities.

 How did I get here?
 I was unfulfilled and searching for something.
 I’d lost my creativity, passion, imagination and spirituality consequently I led a sterile, institutionalised and robotic existence basically going through life on auto-pilot, frustrated and very bored.
 I enrolled on a course and what started out to be self development evolved into therapeutic counselling training.
 After years of commitment, hard work, facing and embracing my fears, I ‘woke up’ feeling alive, empowered and in control of my own life.
 Through creative exploration, meditation and the application of mindfulness ’something’ was re-awoken and now I live life rather than simply exist!